This course allows you to jointly study Education Studies & Mathematics, giving you a fully rounded experience of both subjects.

 In Education Studies, assessment is carried out through coursework of different types, including essays, reports, oral presentations, multimedia presentations, reflective logs and portfolios.
 There are no examinations.
 You can expect to give one or two oral presentations or poster presentations as one of a small group of students throughout the course.
 You will gradually build up skills of multimedia presentation and third-year students currently present a short, assessed multimedia film to their peers.
 You will build up your writing skills steadily throughout the course and in the first year, you will complete a portfolio of shorter written pieces and two longer essays, receiving formative feedback from your tutors to help you build up your academic capabilities.

 Assessment in Mathematics comes in a variety of forms depending on the nature of the particular module.
-This will enable you to express yourself in particular areas of strength.
-Theoretical aspects are usually assessed by assignment or examination, while the more practical modules are assessed by portfolio or presentation.
-Taught sessions mainly involve interactive-style seminars and workshops, where informal assessment opportunities enable you to gauge your own progress and access help if required.
-You will work with other students in completing work set in class and in preparing for work-based practical tasks.
+This will enable you to build on your experience of assessment at school or college and develop further strengths in analysing and communicating mathematical arguments.
+Theoretical aspects are usually assessed by coursework or examination, while the more practical modules are assessed by portfolio or presentation.
+Taught sessions mainly involve interactive-style seminars and workshops, during which you will often work with other students.
+This style of working offers informal assessment opportunities and will enable you to gauge your own progress and access help if required.

 Careers & Further Study